Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 - collects stderr separately

-- parses MIME markers and error information
+- parses out MIME markers and error locations

 - broadcasts the result to the frontend